TRIQS/triqs_0.x/doc/user_manual/wien2k/analysis.rst

   SigmaReFreq.note = 'ReFreq'

-This tells the SumK_LDA routines, that it is indeed a real frequency Greens function.
+This tells the SumkLDA routines, that it is indeed a real frequency Greens function.
 Supposed you have your self energy now in the archive, you can type::

-  ar=HDFArchive(SK.HDFfile)
+  ar=HDFArchive(SK.hdf_file)
   SK.put_Sigma([ ar['SigmaReFreq'] ])
   del ar

-This loads the self energy and puts it into the :class:`SumK_LDA` class.
+This loads the self energy and puts it into the :class:`SumkLDA` class.
 The chemical potential as well as the double counting correction was already read in the initialisation process.

 With this self energy, we can do now::

-  SK.dospartial()
+  SK.dos_partial()

 This produces the momentum-integrated spectral functions (density of states, DOS), also orbitally resolved.
 The output is printed into the files